intersect-sdl/documentation/docs/properties/properties_plants_overview.md

 published: true
 ---

 List of common plant-specific properties relevant to phenotyping, physiological studies, and ecological monitoring.
 Properties are grouped into categories based on their biological or functional domain.
-These can be used as `sosa:ObservableProperty` or `ssn:Property` in semantic web models.
+These can be used as `sosa:ObservableProperty` or :rdfterm[ssn:Property] in semantic web models.

 ---

-## 🌱 Morphological Traits
+## Morphological Traits

 | Property       | Description                              | Units  | Possible Ontologies |
 | -------------- | ---------------------------------------- | ------ | ------------------- |